 Metatarsalgia is pain in the "ball of your foot," the area between your arch and your toes.
-The pain usually starts in one or more of the five bones in this area under the toes.
+The pain usually starts in 1 or more of the 5 bones in this area under the toes.
 These bones are called the metatarsals.
+The metatarsals become inflamed.
+This causes the pain.
 Often, a callus builds up in this area.
+Calluses are a flat, widespread thickening of the outer layer of skin.
 In most cases, wearing low-heeled, well-cushioned shoes and filing down the callus will ease the pain.
 If these steps don’t work, you may need to do exercises or have surgery to remove part of the bone.
 To take pressure off the ball of your foot and ease the pain, your healthcare provider may suggest that you do one or more of the following.

 Wear shoes with padded soles

 Wear shoes with thick padding in the soles.
 Keep heels low.
 Make sure the shoe is wide across the ball of your foot and your toes.
 Don't wear shoes that don't fit well.

 Put a metatarsal pad in your shoe.
 This lifts and takes pressure off the painful area.
 To insert the pad:

 Put a small lipstick mark on the callus.